The Case for Private Markets

 • Principal Protection

-• Structural behavioral advantages, as lower mark-to-market volatility reduces likelihood of impulsive decision-making at the wrong time
+• Structural behavioral advantages, as lower mark-to-market volatility reduces likelihood of impulsive decision-making at the wrong time, and illiquidity prevents it

-• Friction between capital and consumption, reinforcing saving/investing discipline (for individual investors)
+• Friction between capital and consumption, reinforcing saving & investing discipline (more for individual investors)

 • Selecting appropriate asset classes, strategies, and geographies